LawleySpring2018/games-tourism-spring2018/Schedule.md

 ## <a name="week2">Week 2</a> (Jan 22/24): Dubrovnik History & Culture

 Weather permitting, this week will be about immersion in Dubrovnik history and culture.
 We'll have an in-depth tour of the Old Town, and will take a trip up Mt Srđ.
-(If wind and rain prevent us from doing this, we'll swap weeks 2 and 3.)
+(Weather will determine order.)
 ### Old Town
 * [Self-Guided Tour of Dubrovnik](https://europeupclose.com/article/dubrovniks-sights-budget-traveler-self-guided-tour/)
 * [GPS My City Walking Tours (app and website)](https://www.gpsmycity.com/gps-tour-guides/dubrovnik-2534.html)